 - Fiery Redhead:

-- Rebecka is not quite as fiery as many other redheads in literature, but she too has her moments.
+- Rebecka is never quite as fiery as many other redheads in literature.
+But she can have her moments.
 In "Drömmar av glas", she attacks her bullies when she feels that enough is enough.
 And in "Nya Tider", she gives a suitor who assaulted her an angry "Reason You Suck" Speech and immediately breaks up with him.

 - This trope is discussed apropos Cecilia in "Spränga gränser".
 One of her friends excuses Cecilia's fiery attitude with the fact that she's a redhead.